 We have lots of leisure now that we are retired to pursue our interests.
 There is too much money, too much free time, and too much… If “too much” is not moderated, it inevitably becomes a problem.

 Retirees should stay healthy after retirement.
 Infirmity is not the same thing as old age.
-Yes, old age is inevitable, but there is no need to wait for it.
+Old age is inevitable, but waiting for it is unnecessary.
 We are not old until illness begins to ravage our bodies.